ranjanvksingh/KPLNET/README.md

 4. KPLNETTest and KinesisConsumerTest use envrironment variables for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

-5. KinesisConsumerTest has stream name and starting sequence number had coded.
+5. KinesisConsumerTest has stream name and starting sequence number hardcoded.
 You may use firstSequenceNumber logged by KPLNETTest for this.